Health and Safety in the Built Environment

 Hazards and risks: methods of hazard identification including direct observation, examining records or conducting interviews, selection of a method to identify hazards which is appropriate to the workplace, identification of hazards which might cause serious harm, recording hazards in a way which meets legal requirements, identification of hazards which cannot be eliminated, define clearly why and where risks assessment will be carried out.

 Risk assessment and control measures

-Risk assessment: identify those aspects of risk assessment where specialist knowledge is required, identify possible outcomes from hazards that cannot be eliminated, consider procedures which might minimise hazards, assess the effects of hazardous substances used, assess the need for manual handling assessments, assess the likely severity and likelihood of injury, use of risk rating systems, personal protective equipment as a control measure, produce a risk assessment in an appropriate format.
+Risk assessment: identify those aspects of risk assessment where specialist knowledge and technology (with an emphasis on the possible use and application of BIM for use as a safety modelling tool) may be required, identify possible outcomes from hazards that cannot be eliminated, consider procedures which might minimise hazards, assess the effects of hazardous substances used, assess the need for manual handling assessments, assess the likely severity and likelihood of injury, use of risk rating systems, personal protective equipment as a control measure, produce a risk assessment in an appropriate format.